 Protocol-based psychological assessment is often conducted as part of therapeutic clinical trials, in which assessment batteries are designed to answer specific research questions and imbedded interventions guide therapeutic care.
 Following protocol-based assessment, families are provided brief feedback, and clinical assessment may be recommended if areas of weakness are identified.

-The Department of Psychology also conducts independent, supportive protocols investigating long term effects of therapy, quality of life, and interventions to improve health behaviors, psychological functioning, and cognitive outcomes in patients with cancer and hematological disorders.
+The Department of Psychology and Biobehavioral Sciences also conducts independent, supportive protocols investigating long term effects of therapy, quality of life, and interventions to improve health behaviors, psychological functioning, and cognitive outcomes in patients with cancer and hematological disorders.